US trade deficit hits nine-year high on falling exports

 With China, the goods deficit rose 16.7 percent to its highest level in more than two years at $36.3 billion.

-But the trade gap with the European Union, which Trump has accused of unfairly blocking US exports, narrowed in January, falling 13.9 percent for the month to $13.9 billion.
+But the trade gap with the European Union, which Trump has accused of unfairly blocking US exports, narrowed in January, falling 13.9 percent for the month.

 The deficit with Germany fell 7.5 percent to $5.4 billion while the surplus with the Britain doubled to $200 million.